 If you are dealt 5 cards in one suit, you have a straight flush poker hand.
 This is the second-highest poker hand, 9-10-J-Q-K while the lowest Straight Flush is A-2-3-4-5.
 The probability of getting a Straight flush is 0.00139%.
 Theoretically, you can only win against a straight flush hand if you have a royal flush.

-Four of a Kind
+3. Four of a Kind in Poker

 Four-of-a-kind is the third in the list of poker sequence order and can be made when you have four cards of the same rank and a random card (A-A-A-A-3).
 Usually, when more than one four-of-a-kind hand are in contention, the highest-ranking one is announced as the winner.
 The probability of hitting a four-of-a-kind is 0.0240%.
 With this hand, you can bet on any hand except a royal flush or a straight flush hand.
-In four of a kind, 4 Aces are considered to be the highest poker hand, while anything else is lesser.
+In four of a kind, 4 Aces are considered the highest poker hand, while nothing else is lesser.
 If you get four deuces, your hand would be considered the lowest.

 A full house hand is essentially a pair and three of a kind, which includes a pair and three cards of the same rank (6-6-J-J-J).
 With a full house, you can beat a flush, a straight or other lower-ranking hands.
 In this hand, the player with the highest ranking of three cards is considered to be the winner.
 The probability of getting a full house is 0.1441%.